4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 10. Selects which profile is applied to the current state.
 11. Enables interactive mode where segmentation is recalculated after change of any segmentation parameter.
 12. Executes segmentation algorithm with current parameters.

-4.  `Segmentation parameters`_ - This panel is used to set parameters of segmentation

 Two checkboxes placed below the`Segmentation parameters`_ :